InbalPreuss/unireedsolomon/README.rst

 A pure-Python universal Reed-Solomon error correction codec with documented code and mathematical nomenclatura, compatible with Python 2.6 up to 3.4 and also PyPy 2 and 3.

+Compatible also with Python 3.7 and 3.8 but requires installing Cython even if not used (this will be fixed in the future).

 Quickstart
 ----------
 >>> import unireedsolomon as rs